 - Nifty offers a 14-day free trial.
 The basic plan starts at $49 per month that supports ten users.

-Backlog offers project management, bug tracking, and wiki to help users manage tasks effectively.
+Backlog offers project management, bug tracking, and robust task management features.
 That’s because it’s primarily for software developers.

 - Visualize tasks and schedules using kanban boards, burndown charts, and timeline views.